-Starting rates for most women is around $69 (€50) for fifteen minutes, although talking your way down to $55 (€40) is not unheard of.
-You're on the clock as soon as you enter the room, so breakaway pants and crocs are probably a strong wardrobe play.
+What it’ll cost: The starting rate for most women is around $55 (€50) for 15 minutes, although talking your way down to $44 (€40) is not unheard of.
+You're on the clock as soon as you enter the room, so breakaway pants and Crocs are probably a strong wardrobe play.

-The negotiation is no time to be coy about your goals, interests, and expectations.
-The women will take advantage of tourists who are ambiguous, and have been known to tack on extra, hidden charges for unspecified “add-ons”, like changing positions.
+Be warned: The negotiation is no time to be coy about your goals, interests, and expectations.
+The women will take advantage of tourists who are ambiguous, and have been known to tack on extra, hidden charges for unspecified “add-ons,” like changing positions.
 Be as specific as possible.

-.
-Titled “Belle”, it depicts a woman in a doorway and the plaque reads, “Respect sex workers all over the world."
+Did you know: Amsterdam is the only place in the world to have a bronze statue commemorating its sex workers.
+Titled “Belle,” it depicts a woman in a doorway and the plaque reads, “Respect sex workers all over the world."

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.